 NOTE: It is up to the operator to properly configure the monitoring system with the correct communication model in use.

 NOTE: If more than one communication model is in use it is up to the operator to properly configure the monitoring system with the correct communication models in use and which NFs belong to each communication model.

+NOTE: The NF generating the data points is not meant to individually analyze these data points for abnormal behavior.

 5.1.5.2 Relevant data